jimsingh/llm_e2e/README.md

     * `FeedForward`: The position-wise feed-forward network, using GELU activation.
     * `LayerNorm`: A standard layer normalization implementation.
     * `GELU`: The Gaussian Error Linear Unit activation function.
     The implementation references OpenAI's GPT-2 paper and Andrej Karpathy's nanoGPT.
-The model also includes `generate` method for text generation and following Andrej's example, can product both logits and loss in the forward pass if Ys are provided.
+The model also includes `generate` method for text generation and following Andrej's example, can produce both logits and loss in the forward pass if Ys are provided.
 Instrumentation hooks were added to enable visualization of attention vectors.

 * **`src/llm_e2e/trainer.py`**: (deprecates notebooks/03_gpt2_training.ipynb) Executes training inclusive of logging and checkpointing.
     * A training loop that iterates through epochs and batches, performs forward and backward passes, and updates model parameters.